 We run one of the largest public transport networks in the world.
 Our transport services are fully integrated, so it's easy to switch between them to get around.
-Buying a Visitor Oyster card before you leave home or using your contactless card contactless card to pay for your fares makes it even easier.
+Buying a Visitor Oyster card before you leave home or using your contactless card to pay for your fares makes it even easier.

 You can plan your visit to London by downloading our Welcome to London leaflet: an essential brochure with key information about our transport network, getting to and from central London, and discovering the city.